iodepo/odis-arch/book/theOdisGraph.md

 # The ODIS discovery graph: Describing and linking assets across a global partnership

-The ODIS discovery graph is built from the asset catalogues of the partner systems in the ODIS Federation.
+As noted above, the ODIS discovery graph is built from the asset catalogues of the partner systems in the ODIS Federation.
 Those asset catalogues:
  - tell the Web what entities each ODIS Partner is concerned with (e.g. datasets hosted, services provided, material objects interacted with), representing them as nodes in the graph,
  - provide selected (meta)data about that asset to aid in its discovery and basic characterisation,
  - link (meta)data about each asset to that about others with well-defined relations (graph edges), and
- - link back to the more complete digital representations of their component assets (where available).
+ - link back to the more complete digital representations, subject data, or service endpoints of the assets described (where available).

-As such, the ODIS discovery graph describes and links a wide range of entities that the global partners in the ODIS Federation works with.
+As such, the ODIS discovery graph describes and links a wide range of entities that the global partners in the ODIS Federation work with.

 More technically, the ODIS discovery graph is a linked data graph, which conforms to [the Resource Description Framework (RDF) specifications](https://www.w3.org/TR/rdf11-concepts/#dfn-rdf-graph).
 It is built from asset catalogues serialised in [Java Script Object Notation for Linked Data (JSON-LD)](https://www.w3.org/TR/json-ld/), primarily using [schema.org semantics](https://schema.org/).
 The sections below will explore this in more detail.